Divangus/GamePillars/docs/index.md

     - **Community:** these game depends a lot of his community because the game is mostly based on online interaction with oter people.

 ### Paradox
 Also, there are some studios that have their own's Game Pillars for all their videogames.
-[Paradox interactive](https://www.paradoxinteractive.com/our-company/our-business/game-pillars) is an example:
+[Paradox Interactive](https://www.paradoxinteractive.com/our-company/our-business/game-pillars) is an example:
 ![paradox](https://github.com/Divangus/GamePillars/blob/main/docs/images/paradox-game-pillars.jpg?raw=true)

+## Choosing the Game Pillars